scvalex/ltc/docs/final.md

 kinds of networks it can synchronize.

-We begin this section by discussing how other data stores keep replicated copies of the data synchronized.
-We then move on to answering the above questions, and discuss why each approach was chosen in favour of its alternatives.
+We begin this section by discussing how other data stores keep replicated copies of their data synchronized.
+We then move on to answering the above questions, and discuss, in each case, why our approach was chosen in favour of the alternatives.

 ## Replicating Other Data Stores